paulej/perc-framework/draft-jones-perc-private-media-framework.md

 ## Untrusted Entities

 The architecture described in this framework document enables conferencing infrastructure to be hosted in domains, such as in a cloud conferencing provider's facilities, where the trustworthiness is below the level needed to assume the privacy of participant's media will not be compromised.
 The conferencing infrastructure in such a domain is still trusted with reliably connecting the participants together in a conference, but not trusted with key material needed to decrypyt any of the participant's media.
 Entities in such lower trustworthiness domains will simply be referred to as Unstrusted from this point forward.
-This does not mean that they are completely untrusted with non-media related aspects of hosting a conference.
+This does not mean that they are completely untrusted as they may be trusted with most non-media related aspects of hosting a conference.

 ### MDD